Lite Pro Enterprise | Standard Advanced

 - Quantity and Price for each invoice line

-- Tax Rate for the transaction (based on your QBO setup in Vend)
+- Tax Rate for the transaction (based on your QuickBooks Online setup in Retail POS)

 - Invoice Date